DIVEN009/E_commerce_follow_along/README.md

 - ✅ Shared the repository link for submission.

 ---

+# Milestone 21: Address Form Page

+✅ *Goals:*

+### 1️⃣ Frontend - Address Form Page

+- Created an address form page that collects the following details:
+  - *Country*
+  - *City*
+  - *Address Line 1*
+  - *Address Line 2*
+  - *ZIP Code*
+  - *Address Type* (e.g., Home, Office, etc.)

+- Implemented a state that stores the address input data for better management.

+- Ensured that when users click the "Add Address" button on the Profile Page, they are navigated to this form page.

+### 2️⃣ Enhancing User Experience

+- Designed the address form to be user-friendly and intuitive.
+- Ensured clear input labels and proper validation for required fields.

+### 3️⃣ Submission Steps

+- ✅ Pushed the updated code to the GitHub repository.
+- ✅ Updated the README.md file with Milestone 21 details.
+- ✅ Shared the repository link for submission.

+---
+# Milestone 22: Address Storage Endpoint

+✅ *Goals:*

+### 1️⃣ Backend - Address Storage Endpoint

+- Created an API endpoint that receives address data from the frontend address form.
+- Added logic to store the received address inside the address array within the user's profile collection in the database.
+- Ensured endpoint security by restricting access to authenticated users only.

+### 2️⃣ Enhancing User Experience

+- Ensured proper error handling to manage invalid data entries.
+- Implemented success and error response messages for clear user feedback.

+### 3️⃣ Submission Steps

+- ✅ Pushed the updated code to the GitHub repository.
+- ✅ Updated the README.md file with Milestone 22 details.
+- ✅ Shared the repository link for submission.

+---

 ## ▶ How to Run the Project
 1. Clone the repository:
    bash